 - Developed a guide for how to scale-up and institutionalize locally led ARAs so that such schemes can operate with economies of scale.

-The project proposed a unique approach to combining adaptation, mitigation and development objectives into one index, which could then be used to evaluate and compare future CCD projects as well as monitor their progress over time.
+The project proposed a unique approach to combining adaptation, mitigation and development objectives into one index, which could then be used to evaluate and compare future climate compatible development projects as well as monitor their progress over time.
 One of the outputs of the project was the production of a methodological guide on how to scale-up and institutionalize locally-led ARAs, to be presented to at least 30 local and national government officials in four countries, and to be translated in English, Spanish, Chinese and Indonesian.
 As such, the project is also expected to have a strong impact at the international level.

 The project targeted policy-makers at the national level, as well as NGOs and communities in the targeted countries (Bolivia, Colombia, Ecuador, Mexico, Costa Rica and Peru), to learn how ARA-type programmes can pioneer climate compatible development and how to eventually translate this knowledge into national laws.